Investment Tax Credit for Industrial Reuse

 Establish a federal tax credit for retrofitting industrial facilities to use municipal recycled water or to recycle water onsite.

-Industrial facilities use approximately 45% of municipal drinking water.
+Industrial water use in the US is second only to agribusiness in terms of water usage.
 Although many facilities may be able to reuse water, the cost of retrofitting existing facilities is prohibitively expensive.

 An investment tax credit is a dollar-for-dollar reduction in federal income taxes for investments in infrastructure, technology, or other projects or activities.
 Tax credits create an incentive for companies to invest private capital in infrastructure projects that provide a benefit to the public and taxpayers.